-Suggestion to recover the SRS: Create the required SRS (see section Spatial Reference Systems on page 9) and specify the newly created SRS for the Feature Class via editing the Feature Class (see section Transform Spatial Reference System of Feature Class on page 44)
+Suggestion to recover the SRS: Create the required SRS (see section Spatial Reference Systems on page 9) and specify the newly created SRS for the Feature Class via editing the Feature Class (see section ?? on page ??)

 When importing Feature Classes from a different instance, the SRS identification can differ.
 Thus an SRS automatch tries to find an SRS with the same code_type:code_value pair (e.g. EPSG:4326) and will fail if no such SRS exists in the current instance.